Consensys/security-workshop-for-devs/README.md

 Todo

+### Real-time Support

+If anything goes wrong ask the instructors for help.
+Some of our core devs will also be on standby on [Discord](https://discord.gg/E3YrVtG) during the workshop (usually they can be quite nice and helpful).

 ## Part 1: The Smart Contract Secure SDLC

 We'll start with a little bit of theory (sorry guys, it can't all be fun and games).
-Tom Lindeman explains Secure SDLC Processes.
-He's not a coder like us, so please be gentle and don't ask him any hard technical questions.
+[Tom Lindeman](https://twitter.com/EtherDotBlue) explains Secure SDLC Processes.
+He's not a coder like the rest of us, so please be gentle and don't ask him any hard technical questions.

-This info graphic sums it up pretty nicely.
+This info graphic sums things up pretty nicely.

 <p align="center">
 	<img src="/static/sdlc.png" height="400px"/>